gpuocelot/gpuocelot/README.md

 [Ocelot](http://gpuocelot.gatech.edu/) is a just-in-time compiler, which retargets PTX assembler (used internally by CUDA) for non-NVIDIA hardware.

-We make Ocelot great again: yes, you can compile it in Ubuntu 22.04 with recent version of CUDA, and most of the tests are passing (see below).
+We make Ocelot great again: yes, you can compile it in Ubuntu 22.04 with LLVM 15, recent version of CUDA, and most of the tests are passing (see below).

 ## Features